 - Human Development and Learning

 - Domains of Development and Learning Across the Lifespan

 What can I do with a degree in Human Development and Learning

 The Human Development and Learning degree prepares students for careers working with individuals in a variety of settings including but not limited to early childhood centers, elder care centers, out-of-school programs, not-for-profit and community based organizations, higher education, industry, or adult education.
 In addition, the degree also provides students with the foundation to pursue graduate coursework in a variety of fields such as education, human development and family studies, social work, sociology, psychology, or anthropology.

 How do I apply?

-First year applicants apply through the UIC Office of Admissions and Records.
+First year applicants apply through the UIC Office of Admissions.

 Can I afford it?

 UIC makes every effort to help students pay for the cost of going to college.
 Our Financial Aid page can help answer your questions.

 Can I get housing on campus?